8base/Documentation/docs/projects/backend/8base-console-graphql-api-grouping-and-aggregations-tutorial.md

 ## Grouping with Multiple Conditions

 Next, we will run a query with more than one condition.
-We only want results where the director name starts with J. And we want the movie title results to be sorted by film rating: G, PG, PG-13, R, etc.
+We only want results where the director name starts with J. And we want the movie title results to be sorted by film rating: G, PG, PG-13, R.

 To do this, we use: